 Owatonna in Steele County, Minnesota — The American Midwest (Upper Plains)

 Location.
-44° 7.26′ N, 93° 14.886′ W. Marker is in Owatonna, Minnesota, in Steele County.
-Marker is on West Frontage Road (County Road 23) 0.8 miles north of 26 Street NW, on the right when traveling south.
-Marker is located at the entrance to Owatonna Municipal Airport.
+44° 5.076′ N, 93° 13.541′ W. Marker is in Owatonna, Minnesota, in Steele County.
+Marker is at the intersection of East Park Square and Broadway Street, on the left when traveling north on East Park Square.
 Touch for map.
-Marker is at or near this postal address: 3440 West Frontage Road, Owatonna MN 55060, United States of America.
+Marker is in this post office area: Owatonna MN 55060, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on October 12, 2019.
-This page originally submitted on October 11, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 51 times since then and 4 times this year.
-Photos: 1, 2, 3. submitted on October 11, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Mark Hilton was the editor who published this page.
+This page was last revised on November 23, 2019.
+It was originally submitted on October 12, 2009, by Thomas Onions of Olathe, Kansas.
+This page has been viewed 1,237 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on October 12, 2009, by Thomas Onions of Olathe, Kansas. • Bill Pfingsten was the editor who published this page.